huanhulan/integration-blog/_posts/2019-04-15-An-Introduction-about-Category-Theory-for-Programmers.md

 >
 > The unique morphism f is called the product of morphisms f<sub>1</sub> and f<sub>2</sub> and is denoted < f<sub>1</sub>, f<sub>2</sub> >.
 The morphisms π<sub>1</sub> and  π<sub>2</sub> are called the canonical projections or projection morphisms.

+In our former example, which is the factors of 30, the 10, as the least common multiple of 2 and 5, is the product of 2 and 5.
+Because {2, 5, 10, 30} can form a divisibility poset and there is a unique morphism, which is *_ → _/3*, from 30 to 10 which factorize the both morphisms from 30 to 2 and 5.

+---

+The phrase `x factorize y` simply means that morphism y can be composed through x.

+---

 Now I am showing you the power of the `duality`.
 By simply flipping the arrow of the commutative diagram of the product, we can get the definition of the `coproduct`:
 > Let ***C*** be a category and let *X<sub>1</sub>* and *X<sub>2</sub>* be objects in that category.
 An object *P* is called the coproduct of these two objects, if there exist morphisms
 > > i<sub>1</sub>: *X<sub>1</sub>* → *P*